Welcome to the ScaleOut Product Suite, Version 5

 What Is an In-Memory Data Grid?

-To capture the evolution of distributed caching and its integration with other advanced technologies, ScaleOut Software uses the term in-memory data grid to describe its scalable, distributed in-memory data storage.
+To capture the evolution of distributed caching and its integration with other advanced technologies, ScaleOut Software uses the term in-memory data grid (IMDG) to describe its scalable, distributed in-memory data storage.
 Also called distributed data grids, in-memory data grids combine distributed, in-memory caching with powerful analysis and management tools to give you a complete solution for managing fast-changing data in a server farm or compute grid.
 Distributed, in-memory data grids now have become an essential component of scalable, mission-critical applications and are increasingly relied upon for data-parallel analysis and computation.